Cuomo brushes back AP report of care home death undercount

 The lawmakers say they have not heard back since.
 AP has also been denied similar nursing home death data it sought through a public records request more than three months ago.

-“It’s patently ridiculous,” Assemblyman Richard Gottfried, a Democrat, said during the forum.
+“It’s patently ridiculous,” Assemblyman Richard Gottfried, a Democrat, said.
 “When you ask an important question and their answer is patently ridiculous, it’s clear something is really wrong here.”

 Cuomo, who has generally been praised for flattening the curve of his state’s coronavirus infections and highest-in-the-nation 32,850 deaths, has nonetheless faced increasing criticism over his handling of nursing homes, particularly a controversial March 25 order that sent thousands of recovering COVID-19 patients from hospitals into nursing homes at the height of the pandemic.